nuvlaedge/nuvlaedge/README.md

-# NuvlaBox
+# NuvlaEdge

 Create a smart edge device, managed by a Nuvla platform

-For installation instructions, read the [online documentation](https://docs.nuvla.io/docs/dave/nuvlabox/nuvlabox.html).
+For installation instructions, read the [online documentation](https://docs.nuvla.io/nuvlaedge/nuvlaedge-engine/).

 ## Copyright